-3 Solution Work with a partner.
-Answer these questions.

-- 1 Have you applied for an ID card / a passport / a visa?
+- Work with a partner.
+Answer these questions. - 1 Have you applied for an ID card / a passport / a visa?
 How long did it take?
 Where did you do it?
 Did you have to do it in person or was it possible to arrange it via the Internet? - 2 Have you ever lost any documents / cards?
 What did you lose?
 When? - 3 Would you know what to do if you lost a document in Poland / abroad?
-What if someone stole it?

-4 1.13 Listen to the conversation and answer the questions in your notebook.
+What if someone stole it? - 4 1.13 Listen to the conversation and answer the questions in your notebook. - 1 Where is the girl calling?
+The girl is calling the police - 2 Why is she calling?

-- 1 Where is the girl calling?
-The girl is calling - 2 Why is she calling?
-Because - 3 Why is she worried?
-She's worried that - 4 What does she need to do first?
-She has to go to the police station to - 5 Where does she need to go next?
-Next, she needs to go to - 6 Is the conversation formal or informal?
-It is \\\\\.
+Because she (has) lost her passport / her passport has been stolen. - 3 Why is she worried?
+She's worried that she won't be able to return home (without a passport). - 4 What does she need to do first?
+She has to go to the police station to report the loss of her passport. - 5 Where does she need to go next?
+Next, she needs to go to the Polish Consulate. - 6 Is the conversation formal or informal?
+It is formal.